ktravula – a travelogue!

 Of Townships and Ownerships

 I was not too surprised when a fellow FLTA from France said to me two weeks ago over dinner at the Union Station in Washington DC that the city was developed by a French person.
-Then, as she said so, everything had just fallen along the line of positive French stereotypes.
+She is french, and, as she said so, everything had just fallen along the line of positive French stereotypes in my mind.
 They designed the Eiffel Tower and the Statue of Liberty, they must also be the big brilliant brain behind the planning and beautiful layout of the country’s capital.
 It was my first time of hearing the story, and though she didn’t have the name of the said designer, I believed it.

 End of Term